trekkspace/dbd-skillcheck-simulator/README.md

 Want to contribute?
 Great!
 This project uses Javascript and VueJS, feel free to improve the project if you found bugs or have other ideeas.

-## Feedback

-You can add me on discord: trekkspace#6914

 License
 ----